Who I donate to

 1 Why this list

-Some public goods I long for can best be achieved by outsourcing, i.e. I give someone else money to achieve them for us all.
+Some public goods I long for can best be attained by outsourcing rather than trying to create them with my own hands, i.e. I give someone else money to achieve them for us all.
 That is what charitable donation is.
 I mention my specific donations here because

 1. I believe in normalising donating in general as part of a healthy society.
 This is a contingent stance; many of the causes I donate to have the goal of reducing the need for charitable donation, which I think is better than relying upon affluent guilt.